 There are some fantastic places to see buffalo hers roaming wild in Oklahoma.
 The Wichita Mountains Wildlife Refuge has a population of six hundred and fifty, and ninety plains bison can be seen at the Tallgrass Prairie Preserve.

-If you live in Nebraska or want to visit, then you can see bison in Grand Island and Mormon Island.
+If you live in Nebraska or want to visit, you can see bison on Grand Island and Mormon Island.
 Forty-two wild plains bison were moved into the state in 2015.

-Although there are no longer any wild bison in Iowa, there is a herd that can be seen at the Jester Park wildlife enclosure.
+Although there are no longer any wild bison in Iowa, there is a herd seen at the Jester Park wildlife enclosure.

 Utah has one of only four purebred herds in North America, with a herd of up to four hundred bison in the Henry Mountains.
 There is another bison herd in Antelope Island State Park.
 Approximately seven hundred plains bison are living here.